 by John Brown

-Bikes in general, are stolen often, but for a thief in today’s crazy world, an electric bike is the crown jewel.
-With e-bikes, normally a larger investment here are some bicycle theft prevention ideas to consider.
-To protect your bicycle investment, consider using a combination of a U-lock, or cable lock, along with a GPS-tracking air tag.
-You could also take the bike inside a building with you or use a mobile bike storage locker for storing your bike.
-Using a combination of the above locks will deter a thief.
-And with a GPS tracking device attached will help you retrieve your bike if it is stolen.
+Bikes in general are often stolen, but for a thief in today’s crazy world, an electric bike is close to the crown jewel.
+For e-bikes, which are typically a larger investment, here are some basic bicycle theft prevention tips to consider.
+To protect your bike, no matter the value, use a combination of a U-lock or cable lock and a GPS-tracking AirTag.
+You could also take the bike inside a building with you or use a mobile bike storage locker.

 Types of bicycle theft prevention